Free

 Explore Vinted's unicorn startup success with this B2 business English lesson.
 Students discuss second-hand shopping, learn key business vocabulary, watch a video, practice phrases, and pitch their own e-commerce startup idea.

-B2 Free Business Technology
+B2 Business Technology Free Video

 Vinted: The rise of a second-hand unicorn